-The Firm is committed to providing quality legal representation to our community.
+The firm is committed to providing quality legal representation to our community.
 We encourage our attorneys to participate in pro bono and other community service activities.
-We work closely with a number of organizations, including the Public Justice Center, Maryland Volunteer Lawyers Service, The Community Law Center, The Legal Aid Bureau, The Women’s Law Center and Advocates for Children and Youth, to provide legal assistance to individuals and organizations of limited financial means.
+We work closely with a number of organizations, including the Public Justice Center, Maryland Volunteer Lawyers Service, The Community Law Center, The Legal Aid Bureau, The Women’s Law Center, and Advocates for Children and Youth, to provide legal assistance to individuals and organizations of limited financial means.

 Our attorneys have handled a wide array of pro bono matters that include:

-counseling a number of non-profit organizations on a wide range of legal matters;
+Counseling nonprofits on a wide range of legal matters;

-negotiating for the release of Afghani detainees held in Guantanamo Bay, Cuba;
+Negotiating for the release of Afghani detainees held in Guantanamo Bay, Cuba;

-representing the City of Baltimore in taking title to abandoned and vacant properties to restore them to productive use as part of “Project 5000”;
+Representing the City of Baltimore in taking title to abandoned and vacant properties to restore them to productive use as part of “Project 5000”;

-filing an amicus brief on behalf of numerous religious and faith-based organizations and leaders from diverse faiths in support of the right of same-sex couples in Maryland to enter civil marriages;
+Filing an amicus brief on behalf of numerous religious and faith-based organizations and leaders from diverse faiths in support of the right of same-sex couples in Maryland to enter civil marriages;

-assisting low-income taxpayers to prepare tax returns and resolve disputes with the Internal Revenue Service;
+Assisting low-income taxpayers to prepare tax returns and resolve disputes with the Internal Revenue Service;

-enabling an elderly widow to keep her house and avoid bankruptcy after her identity was stolen and numerous credit cards fraudulently opened in her name.
+Enabling an elderly widow to keep her house and avoid bankruptcy after her identity was stolen and numerous credit cards fraudulently opened in her name.